 Mindfulness, by definition, revolves around bringing your attention to your experiences that are happening in the present moment.
 You can practice mindfulness in a number of ways, yet meditation is one of the practices that yield best results, especially if done with the help of specific malas.

 To start with mindfulness meditation practice, you firstly need to pick a calm spot in your home where you will sit, ideally without clutter.
 Light should be natural or slightly dimmed.
 If conditions allow you, you can practice outdoors if you prefer, but make sure to avoid crowded spots that might distract you.

-Devote specific amount of time to your mindfulness practice, it will help you maintain your focus and avoid vacillating about when you should stop.
-If you are a beginner, it is best to choose a really short time, about 30 minutes.
+Devote specific amount of time to your mindfulness practice, it will help you maintain your focus.
+If you are a beginner, it is best to choose a really short time, about 15-20 minutes.
 Set your phone timer to notify you when the time is up.
 Some people practice two mindful meditation sessions in a day, one in the morning and one in the evening.
 If you cannot devote that much time, it is perfectly fine to do it once a day or whenever you can.
 Even though regular practice yields best results, doing any practice is better than none.
 When you get more time to devote to it, you can always increase intervals and meditation length.